antronerds/r2-tutorials/original/R2Tutorials.md

-Now that we have related the signature to a particular gene, it is easy to envision that this can be done as an analysis as well, where the signature is correlated to all genes in the genome (‘correlate with a track ’ in ‘box3’).
+Now that we have related the signature to a particular gene, it is easy to envision that this can be done as an analysis as well, where the signature is correlated to all genes in the genome (ï¿½correlate with a track ï¿½ in ï¿½box3ï¿½).
 A lot of signatures have been designed and published in literature over the past years.
 We can convert all of these into signature scores and start searching for relations of these meta-genes with our signature of interest.

-1. Go back to the ‘main’ page and select ‘Geneset vs Geneset correlation’ from ‘box 3’ and click ‘Next’ (Figure 4.1).
+1. Go back to the ï¿½mainï¿½ page and select ï¿½Geneset vs Geneset correlationï¿½ from ï¿½box 3ï¿½ and click ï¿½Nextï¿½ (Figure 4.1).
-2. On the next page, select at the input Geneset -&gt; Gene set Collection (source): ‘geneset\_\_r2provided\_genelists’.
+2. On the next page, select at the input Geneset -&gt; Gene set Collection (source): ï¿½geneset\_\_r2provided\_genelistsï¿½.
 In the Genesets to Scan (target): select 'geneset\_broad\_2012\_oncogenic' (Figure 4.2).
-Then click ‘next’.
+Then click ï¿½nextï¿½.
 3. In the next screen select in the source pull downmenu "functional genesignature" and "ALL" in the target pulldown menu leave the remanining settings to their default and click 'next'(Figure 4.3).
 4. The gene signature consists of two parts. one set of genes which are up regulated by MYCN and one set of down regulated genes.
-In the next screen select both presented gene lists by holding the Ctrl- button (see Figure 4.4) and click ‘next.’
+In the next screen select both presented gene lists by holding the Ctrl- button (see Figure 4.4) and click ï¿½next.ï¿½
 5. R2 has now generated all the possible correlations for the selected MYCN signature against all the gene lists within the broad oncogene category.
 This results in a table of geneset versus geneset